sturmf/regatta/README.md

 * Documentation ([JIRA Confluence](https://www.atlassian.com/software/confluence)) [https://regatta.atlassian.net/wiki](https://regatta.atlassian.net/wiki)

+# Running the program

+To run the program execute

+    cd regatta && python3 main.py

+To run the style guide checks run

+    flake8 regatta

+To run the tests execute

+    PYTHONPATH=. py.test-3

 # Contributions from non team members

 Feel free to clone the repository on github and submit a pull request.
 You can also create a reviewboard review request which we will try to complete asap.